kmchanaa/Fibonacci/README.md

 docker run -p 8080:8080 fibonacci
 ```

-Now, open your web broser to `http://localhost:8080/fibonacci`.
+Now, open your web browser to `http://localhost:8080/fibonacci`.
 You should see the application is running.